The Swinger: Production

 George Sidney had previously made Bye Bye Birdie and Viva Las Vegas with Ann Margret.
 Sidney says the script for Viva Las Vegas had been written in eleven days in order to meet a commitment and The Swinger was similar.
 "We did the script in ten days," he said.
 "The studio had a commitment and needed to fulfil it...
 We devised a script that would give Ann-Margret an opportunity to show her facets.
 And boom, boom - off we went."

 Filming started 13 December 1965 and finished by March 1966 after which Ann-Margret went to Vietnam to entertain the troops.

 Sidney called the film "a wild, outrageous 'in', what's-happening-in-the-world-today kind of picture."

 Reception

 Filmink called it "s a hopelessly confused comedy" which "feels like it was written by someone while drunk and Tony Franciosa is yet another male lead not worthy of the star" arguing "this film, a vehicle geared entirely around Ann-Margret’s talents, came close to killing her Hollywood career more than any other by virtue of its sheer incompetence."

+Soundtrack

+The five songs performed by Ann-Margret in the film in addition to the instrumental "Swinger's Holiday" were all included in her 1966 album, Songs from The Swinger (And Other Swingin' Songs) released by RCA Victor.
+Six additional were recorded for the release.
+The album also contains a re-recording of "I Wanna Be Loved" which had appeared on Ann-Margret's 1963 album, Bachelors' Paradise.

+The title track was written by André Previn and Dory Previn and sung by Ann-Margret over the opening and closing credits of the film.
+Quincy Jones was also credited as an arranger on the album.

+In their review of the album, Cashbox noted that the singer "sings songs from the flick 'The Swinger' and other pop goodies...the artist creates a solid sound on this album which could very well be a noise maker."

+In 2023, Ann-Margret noted in an interview with Forbes that the track "More" was one of her and her husband Roger Smith's favourites that she had ever recorded.